fabiangunzinger/mdb_eval/text/paper/comments_for_Fabian.md

 x "food" might be called "eating out"?

-Check references.
+x Check references.
 "Journal of _p_olitical Economy", "Journal of _m_onetary Economics"

-Regression tables are needed I think, perhaps in an appendix.
+Regression tables are needed I think, perhaps in an appendix. -- (Not adding them because they take a lot of work -- will take the risk that they won't be asked for!)